-The amendments had no impact on the Group's consolidated financial statements as the Group is not in scope of the Pillar Two model rules as its revenue is less than EUR 750 million/year.
+The amendments had no impact on the Group's consolidated financial statements.

 6 SUMMARY OF MATERIAL ACCOUNTING POLICIES

 6.1 Investment in associated companies

 The Group's investments in its associated companies are accounted for using the equity method.
 Under the equity method, the investment in an associate is initially recognised at cost.